Small Houses in Multiple Occupation

 Making a Planning Application

-Planning applications for changes of use to HMO will be determined based upon Council records relating to HMO properties, and by having regard to Policy CP21 of the emerging Brighton and Hove City Plan Part One and policy QD27 of the Brighton and Hove Local Plan.
+Planning applications for changes of use to HMO will be determined based upon Council records relating to HMO properties, and by having regard to Policy CP21 of the Brighton and Hove City Plan Part One and policy QD27 of the Brighton and Hove Local Plan.

 Please note the following information: